Code-Institute-Submissions/MS1-8MegStick/README.md

 - As a user I can receive updates on new releases
 - as a musician I can find out information about the record label
 - as a musician I can contact the label to send my demo
-- As a music promoter I can listen to what the artist sounds like
+- As a Live music promoter I can listen to what the artist sounds like
 - as a live music promoter I can watch a video of an artist
 - as a user I can contact the label about an artist